asmaasaleh185/IEEE-Backend/PostgreSQL/PostgreSQL.md

 >- *GIN Indexes: Ideal for composite values, such as arrays or full-text search, handling multiple component elements within values.*
 >- *BRIN Indexes: Efficient for very large tables with data physically correlated, saving space but less precise, requiring partial table scans.*
 >- *SP-GiST Indexes: Supports partitioned search trees for non-uniformly distributed data, useful for certain spatial queries.*
+## Relations (one to one & one to many)
+>- *One-to-One relationship occurs when a single record in one table is associated with exactly one record in another table, and vice versa.
+This relationship can be created to link primary key of one table with a unique foreign key in the other table.*
+>- *one to many relationship is where a row from one table can have multiple matching rows in another table.
+This type of relationship can be created using Primary key - Foreign key relationship.*
 ## Resources
 >1-what is RDBMS?
 >- https://www.oracle.com/eg/database/what-is-a-relational-database/